 - Delete existing virtual machine: If you are restoring a virtual machine to its original location, you have two options: delete the existing virtual machine and let the restore process re-create it, or let the restore process overwrite existing ".vmdk" file.
-If you want to delete the existing virtual machine and let the restore process re-create it, click the General Options tab, and select the Delete Existing VM option. - i | IMPORTANT: This option is not supported on virtual machines that are protected using vSphere FT. - Power On VM: To enable power to the virtual machine after a restore is successfully completed, click the General Options tab, and select the Power On VM option.
+If you want to delete the existing virtual machine and let the restore process re-create it, click the General Options tab, and select the Delete Existing VM option. - i IMPORTANT: This option is not supported on virtual machines that are protected using vSphere FT. - Power On VM: To enable power to the virtual machine after a restore is successfully completed, click the General Options tab, and select the Power On VM option.
 If you are restoring the virtual machine to its original name and location, the plug-in does not support changing the datastore.
 If you are renaming the virtual machine as described in Renaming a virtual machine during restore, you can specify the same vCenter Server, an alternate vCenter Server, or a standalone ESXi Server. - Disable distribution of restore job to other VMware Backup proxy: If you configured your environment to use the Distributed Jobs feature, select this check box on the General Options tab to turn off the feature for a specific job.
-This option is disabled by default. - Enable Job Level Transport Mode: If you are using the Distributed Jobs feature and you want to set the transport mode manually at the job level, select this option, and then select the applicable Primary Transport Mode and Fallback Transport Mode. - 7 To save the settings, click OK, and then click Next. - 8 In Job Name, specify a name for the job. - Assign a descriptive name that lets you easily identify the job for monitoring its progress.
+This option is disabled by default. - Enable Job Level Transport Mode: If you are using the Distributed Jobs feature and you want to set the transport mode manually at the job level, select this option, and then select the applicable Primary Transport Mode and Fallback Transport Mode. - 7 Optionally, to instantly restore the VM using a QoreStor storage device, select Use Instant Restore.
+For more information, see Recovering a virtual machine using Instant Restore. - 8 To save the settings, click OK, and then click Next. - 9 In Job Name, specify a name for the job.

+Assign a descriptive name that lets you easily identify the job for monitoring its progress.
 A job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
 There is no length restriction.
-However, a maximum of 40 characters is recommended on all platforms - 9 In the Target Client list, verify that the client from which data was backed up is selected. - This client is selected by default.
-Do not change this setting. - 10 Select or create the Schedule Set, Restore Source Set, and Advanced Options Set. - For more information about these sets, see the Quest NetVault Backup Administrator's Guide. - 11 To submit the job for scheduling, click Submit. - You can monitor the job progress from the Job Status page and view the logs from the View Logs page.
-For more information about these functions, see the Quest NetVault Backup Administrator's Guide.
+However, a maximum of 40 characters is recommended on all platforms

+10 In the Target Client list, verify that the client from which data was backed up is selected.

+11 Select or create the Schedule Set, Restore Source Set, and Advanced Options Set.

+For more information about these sets, see the Quest NetVault Administrator's Guide.

+You can monitor the job progress from the Job Status page and view the logs from the View Logs page.
+For more information about these functions, see the Quest NetVault Administrator's Guide.